 Information and self-help for common mental health problems

-e-couch provides interactive self-help and evidence-based information to help users to understand and manage symptoms associated with common mental health issues.
+e-couch is an online, self-directed training program which provides interactive self-help and evidence-based information to help users to understand and manage symptoms associated with common mental issues.

-The program is like a brief, interactive self-help book, which you can log back in to at any time to learn more skills or to add to your workbooks.
+The program is like an interactive self-help book, which you can log back in to at any time to learn more skills or to add to your workbooks.

 For user support and for further information about the e-couch program, please email us at firstname.lastname@example.org.

 e-couch was originally developed and evaluated over 10 years by researchers at the Australian National University - the same team that developed the well-known moodgym program for depression and anxiety.
 The principal authors of the content were Professor Kathy Griffiths, Georgia Tayler and Professor Helen Christensen.